UncraftedName/UnsaveableParser/README.md

 using var w = new IndentedTextWriter(new FileStream("your favorite file.txt", FileMode.Create));
 save.AppendToWriter(w);
 ```
 This will create a fully readable text representation of the parsed data (note that there's still lots of stuff that isn't parsed yet).
+A sample of this verbose dump can be found [here](verbose-sample.txt).

 ## Structure